trevormiller2548/fluffy-invention/README.md

   ## Description
 This project allows you to  make a logo quickly without the help of a graphic designer.
-It uses inquir eto  build a prompt and  an  SVG to create the image.
+It uses inquire to  build a prompt, jest for testing an SVG to create the image.

   ## Table of Contents
   * [Installation](#installation)